Gabriel-Morales/ProtoFlow/README.md

 # ProtoFlow: Standard Agnostic Flow Table Tool Generation & Auxiliary tools
 Flow metering tools for link-layer traffic on: Bluetooth, Zigbee, WiFi

+### TOOL UPDATE NOTICE:

+HI!
+The most recent version(s) of this tool are available at this repo:
+<h3><a href="https://github.com/Gabriel-Morales/LLM-Paper-Resources/tree/main/ProtoFlow_2023/ProtoFlow-main">LLM-Based Traffic Recognition Repository</a></h3>

 ## Known Issues:
 1. Auto-detection of the protocol within the frame is defaulted to packet 0.
 In the event of malformed (or incomplete) packets, this can create a problem where it is not detected and not produce the table.
 Planned Fix: Find non-malformed packet to detect, or override via flag to force protocol choice.